smuv/discordsmuv/README.md

 how to use it
 you need to download python 3.9.1 (or the latest version)

-when you have already downloaded, the folder is being moved to all these files
+when you have already downloaded, move all files to your folder

-you run cmd - you type cd (folder location)
+you run cmd - you type cd (folder location) example: cd Documents

-now type - pip install discord.py - after that you type pip install -r requirements.txt
+now type "pip install discord.py" after that you type pip install "-r requirements.txt"

 everything is ready, now you just need your token